Cub Scouts, Boy Scouts, Venturing

+The Child of God emblem can be earned by Lion Scouts.
 The Light of Christ emblem can be earned by Tiger and Wolf Cub Scouts.
 The Parvuli Dei emblem can be earned by Bear and Webelos Cub Scouts.
 The Ad Altare Dei emblem can be earned by Roman Catholic Boy Scouts.
 The Light is Life emblem can be earned by Eastern Catholic Boy Scouts.
 The Pope Pius XII emblem can be earned by older Boy Scouts and Venturing crew members.
 Click on the links to the right to open a new window with NCCS requirements.

 Cub Scout emblems are completed in a family setting with assistance of a trained Religious Emblems coordinator.
 These programs take approximately two months to complete.
 The Ad Altare Dei and Light is Life emblems are completed during scheduled meetings led by a trained Religious Emblems Counselor, with outside homework, and take approximately 5-7 months to complete.
 The Pope Pius XII emblem is completed at scheduled meetings led by the participants, and moderated by a trained Religious Emblems Moderator, with outside homework.
 It takes approximately 9-12 sessions (4-6 months) to complete.